lukatas/ATES_SensitivityAnalyses/README.md

    * and the hydraulic gradient.

-- case 2 represents a shallow alluvial aquifer, a more complex target for ATES For each simulated model realization the following parameters are sampled (Latin Hypcercube) from the predefined ranges of uncertainty:
+- case 2 represents a shallow alluvial aquifer, a more complex target for ATES.
+   For each simulated model realization the following parameters are sampled (Latin Hypcercube) from the predefined ranges of uncertainty:

    * the hydraulic conductivity (vertical and horizontal),